Navigating Fairness: Practitioners' Understanding, Challenges, and Strategies in AI/ML Development: Findings

 \subsubsection{Process-related challenges}

-The participants shared the challenges they encountered in developing fair AI/ML, specifically about the \emph{process} of developing such systems.
+The participants shared the challenges they encountered in developing fair AI/ML systems, specifically about the \emph{process} of developing such systems.
+Here, the term `process-related challenges' refers to the challenges faced during the development phase of the AI/ML systems.
 The participants reported four key challenges (concepts) under this category which include, (i) Gaining access to datasets, (ii) Balancing ideal vs real, (iii) Handling data-related issues, and (iv) Following policies and regulations.
 Each of these concepts is underpinned by multiple codes which are discussed below.